Psychology 041 - Life Span Psychology From Infancy to Old Age » Spring 2023 » Second Midterm

 Leslie is people smart.
 She is good at reading the feelings and emotions of others and can predict other people's intentions.
 According to Howard Gardner, for which occupation is Leslie well suited?

-A. critic
+A. author

 B. social worker